• Nav Social Menu

 Grilled Banana Boats Recipe

-Ahhh summertime!
-The perfect time to dust off the BBQ and grill all the things!
-It’s a great way to keep from heating up the kitchen on a hot summer day and really, grilled food is just so delicious.
+Grilling is a great way to keep from heating up the kitchen on a hot summer day and really, grilled food is just so delicious.
 Years ago, I pretty much only used my grill for cooking meats but since then, I have expanded my BBQ horizons to include fruits, vegetables, and more.
-These grilled banana boats are a favourite around here.
-Perfect for grilling at home or cooking over a campfire when on a camping trip,

 The three reasons why we love these grilled banana boats so much – 1) they are SO simple to make (ideal for letting the kids help!), 2) you can vary the ingredients in so many ways to suit everyone’s tastes and 3) they’re ooey, gooey, and YUMMY!